marcosbenicio/logistic-map/README.md

 When r is small, the population grows linearly and converges to a stable value.
 As r increases, the population oscillates between two or more values.
 At a certain value of $\lambda$, the map undergoes a bifurcation and produces a period-doubling cascade, leading to the emergence of chaotic behavior.

 - logistic_map.c : This code calculates the values of the logistic map for a given set of parameters and writes them to a file.
-The logistic map is a simple nonlinear dynamical system that exhibits chaotic behavior for certain parameter values.
-The program uses a loop to iteratively calculate the values of the map and write them to a file.

 <img src="Image/mapa_logistico_lambda1,01.png">